envmetagen/metabinkit/README.md

      - Useful to exclude particular taxa that are present in alignment results, but are known *for certain* not to occur in the DNA samples.
      **but see issues**
 5. Binning at species rank
     - Remove alignments that do not contain species rank information for the database reference alignment (i.e. where column `S`="unknown").
-This often happens when database entries are assigned to a taxon at a higher taxonomic rank.
     - Remove alignments below the `-S, --Species` %identity threshold.
     - (optional) If each of the following are true:
       - `--sp_discard_sp` Discard species with sp. in the name
       -	`--sp_discard_mt2w` Discard species with more than two words in the name
       -	`--sp_discard_num` Discard species with numbers in the name
       - These are useful to avoid final species-level bins such as "Rana sp.", "Rana isolate X4".
 For example, [GenBank: AB714021.1](https://www.ncbi.nlm.nih.gov/nuccore/385251100) has the taxid 1176287, which equates to Metazoa, Nematoda, unknown, unknown, unknown, unknown, Nematoda sp.
 ZTSP69 in the classical seven-rank taxonomy.
     - Remove alignments below the `--TopSpecies` %identity threshold (for more on the "Top.." arguments see **below**).
+The default is 100, which effectively means it is not used.
     - For each query, get the lowest common ancestor of all alignments that passed the previous filters.
     - If the lowest common ancestor is at the species rank, this will be the final bin, otherwise carry over to genus-level binning.
  6. Binning at genus, family and above_family ranks.
 For each rank: